carlosvouking/carlosvouking.github.io/_posts/2018-9-28-SQL database query optimization with-Deep-Q learning.md

 ![png](/images/sql_opt4.PNG)

 tells the sql server to retrieve the list of employees who belong to the IT department.
 Because the correlated subquery (the one within brackets) is executed for every record of the outer query, it will take more time to return the results (very inefficient).
-A better option would be to use JOINS.
+A better option would be to use **JOINS**.
 The intuition behind 'joins' is simple.
 Let us reconsider the previous query; In case of 5000 employees in the Employee table, using a join like this:

 ![png](/images/sql_opt5.PNG)